WHY THUUN EXISTS

 THE SHOE CABINET

 You optimise everything.
-Except this.
+This was next.

 Every morning, a small compromise at the shoe cabinet — the kind you would never accept anywhere else in your life.
 And underneath that, something harder to name.
 You bought most of these when you were still becoming.
 They were markers of who you were working toward.
 You have arrived.
 The shoes haven’t.

 You have outgrown your shoes.
-Not in size.
-In standard

 THE BRIEF

 The Indian workday was never the brief.
-I am changing that.

 I have wide feet.
 Most Indian men do.
 For years that meant sizing up and hoping the length would not punish me for the width.
 More returns than keeps.

 I wore the premium pairs — the ones that buy you entry into a certain kind of room.
 Cut on Western lasts.
 They looked right.
 By hour six, sweaty, clammy, done.
-I wore them anyway.
-I was expected to.

 I defaulted to sports shoes on the other days.
 Comfortable, but limited.
 One morning I forgot I had a critical review.
 Walked in wearing my running pair.
 I will not forget the way the room looked at me.
 Not at my work.
 At my feet.